| | |

 Yield: 8 Servings

-Tender sourdough pasta layered with a meaty tomato basil sauce, creamy riccotta filing and mozzarella cheese.
+Tender homemade pasta sheets layered with a meaty Venison tomato basil sauce, creamy riccotta filing and mozzarella cheese.
+The ultimate comfort dinner.

 Ingredients